 Intent to Apply Form

-NDSR Art program staff are available to answer questions, give feedback on project ideas, and help with applications.
-Please direct all inquiries to Karina Wratschko, NDSR Art Project Manager, at firstname.lastname@example.org or 215.684.7656.
+NDSR Art program staff are available to answer questions, give feedback on project ideas, and review application drafts.
+Please direct all inquiries to Karina Wratschko, NDSR Art Program Manager, at firstname.lastname@example.org or 215.684.7656.